swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-3-initialize-git-and-dvc-for-local-training/index.md

 3. Verify Git tracking for your files
 4. Exclude experiment results, data, models and Python environment files from Git commits
-5. Push your changes to the Git repository
+5. Commit your changes to the Git repository

-Let's get started!

-At this point, the codebase is made available to team members using Git, but the experiment data is not.

-The goal of this chapter is to store the data of the experiment in a version control system.
-Git is not suitable for this purpose because of its size limitations.
-Git LFS is a solution to this problem, but it is not as efficient as other version control systems.

-[DVC](../../get-started/the-tools-used-in-this-guide#dvc) is a version control system for data.
-It uses chunking to store large files efficiently and track their changes.
-Similar to Git, DVC allows you to store the dataset in a remote storage, typically a cloud storage provider, and track its changes.

-In this chapter, you will learn how to:

-4. Install DVC
+6. Install DVC
-5. Initialize and configure DVC
+7. Initialize and configure DVC
-6. Update the `.gitignore` file and add the experiment data to DVC
+8. Update the `.gitignore` file and add the experiment data to DVC
-7. Push the data files to DVC
+9. Push the data files to DVC
-8. Push the metadata files to Git
+10. Commit the metadata files to Git

-Let's get started!
+Later, we will streamline the code sharing process by setting up remote Git and DVC repositories to enable easy collaboration with the rest of the team.

 ## Steps